someone735/seng438-a5-someone735-main/seng438-a5-team_number.md

 ![afoaifwn](https://github.com/user-attachments/assets/127f19bb-4fe8-4f60-82e0-765eee1b0260)

-by sorting it, we see that ----- and ----- have the highest log-likelihood with our original failure data.
+by sorting it, we see that DW3 (F, C) and IFRGSB (F, C) have the highest log-likelihood with our original failure data.
 ![ss](https://github.com/user-attachments/assets/72943855-dab1-4091-963a-d5bf6145d1dc)

-Here is the graph of _____ alone with our base failure data
+Here is the graph of IFRGSB (F, C) alone with our base failure data
 ![ggfa](https://github.com/user-attachments/assets/ca8dd264-0da6-46e4-95cf-df4f9ef2b362)

-Here is the graph of _____ alone with our base failure data
+Here is the graph of DW3 (F, C) alone with our base failure data
 ![sx z](https://github.com/user-attachments/assets/4fbef495-0a5c-4d97-bcec-2e9d38f09d0e)